 How Is Genetics Linked to the Risk of Depression?

 We know that depression can sometimes run in families.
 This suggests that there's at least a partial genetic link to depression.
-Children, siblings, and parents of people with severe depression are somewhat more likely to suffer from depression than are members of the general population.
+Children, siblings, and parents of people with severe depression are somewhat more likely to have depression than are members of the general population.
 Multiple genes interacting with one another in special ways probably contribute to the various types of depression that run in families.
 Yet despite the evidence of a family link to depression, it is unlikely that there is a single "depression" gene, but rather, many genes that each contribute small effects toward depression when they interact with the environment.

 Can Certain Drugs Cause Depression

 In certain people, drugs may lead to depression.
-For example, medications such as barbiturates, benzodiazepines, and the acne drug isotretinoin (formerly sold as Accutane, now Absorica, Amnesteem, Claravis, Myorisan, Zenatane) have sometimes been associated with depression, especially in older people.
+For example, medications such as barbiturates, benzodiazepines, and the acne drug isotretinoin (formerly sold as Accutane, now Absorica, Amnesteem, Claravis, Myorisan, Zenatane) have sometimes been linked with depression, especially in older people.
 Likewise, medications such as corticosteroids, opioids (codeine, morphine), and anticholinergics taken to relieve stomach cramping can sometimes cause changes and fluctuations in mood.
-Even blood pressure medications called beta-blockers have been linked to depression.”
+Even blood pressure medications called beta-blockers have been linked to depression.

 What’s the Link Between Depression and Chronic Illness?

 In some people, a chronic illness causes depression.
 A chronic illness is an illness that lasts for a very long time and usually cannot be cured completely.
 However, chronic illnesses can often be controlled through diet, exercise, lifestyle habits, and certain medications.
-Some examples of chronic illnesses that may cause depression are diabetes, heart disease, arthritis, kidney disease, HIV/AIDS, lupus, and multiple sclerosis (MS).
+Some examples of chronic illnesses that may cause depression are diabetes, heart disease, arthritis, kidney disease, HIV and AIDS, lupus, and multiple sclerosis (MS).
 Hypothyroidism may also lead to depressed feelings.

 Researchers believe that treating the depression may sometimes also help the co-existing medical illness improve.